What Is Open Badge Factory?

 NB!
-Technically, the badge application and the information filled to it are attached as an url (from where it’s possible to look at the application) to the badge’s Evidence section.
-Depending on the badge repository the badge earner uses (for example Open Badge Passport), the badge earner can have different options on how the evidences are actually shown.
-For example in Open Badge Passport, the badge earner can still choose if s/he wants to show the badge application as an evidence in the badge or not, even if the application creator has determined Yes in the above mentioned options.
+Technically, the badge application and the information filled in it are attached as an URL (from where it’s possible to look at the application) to the badge’s Evidence section.
+Depending on the badge repository the badge earner uses (for example, Open Badge Passport), the badge earner can have different options on how the evidence is actually shown.
+For example, in Open Badge Passport, the badge earner can still choose if s/he wants to show the badge application as evidence in the badge or not, even if the application creator has determined Yes in the above-mentioned options.

 Badges shared by others

 The badges shared by the organisation’s Network that can be used for issuing are shown in this section.
 It’s possible to manage partners in the Network area.
 When a partner of the organisation shares a badge, it needs to be approved before it can be used for issuing.

 NB!
 There are two types of shared badges, where the other works so that the organisation can issue the badge in their own name and in the partner’s name in the other option.
 More about this in the Admin help section.